 - Ease of Use – The basic premise of self-service analytics, or “Modern BI” as Gartner calls it in their Magic Quadrant, is that business users have the access they need to the data that is important to them, and that the BI tool is intuitive, thus mitigating their reliance on IT.
 With modern reporting and analytics tools, AI is being introduced to assist the user with Quick Insights and other AI-driven data discoveries.

 - Standardization – Reporting and analytics have evolved rapidly over the past decade to encompass more than just historical reporting, i.e. what happened last quarter or last month?
 Visualization of that data to expose trends and other nuanced insights from the data is paramount today in running a business.
-More recently, predictive modelling and data science have taken on an even more important role around data, i.e. what will happen next month or quarter?
+More recently, predictive modeling and data science have taken on an even more important role around data, i.e. what will happen next month or quarter?
 Ultimately, a business will benefit greatly by prescriptive analytics, i.e. here’s what we do when this happens, to avoid costly downtime or capitalize on market trends.
+To educate and train yourself within these principles in hopes of a data science job, there are now many online training courses available such as those provided by Springboard just as one example, already being trained can greatly increase chances of a job offer.
 Having a single reporting and analytics tool that can help accommodate this journey means you can standardize on a single platform.
 This will simplify support for data connections and internal training for users at every level.

 - Empower Management – BI reporting and analytics is only valuable if the data can be “consumed” by a wide variety of business users across the organization.
 Where the C-Suite may require a KPI dashboard to give them a summary of the business performance, individual department heads will want to drill down easily into their respective data to make informed business decisions.
 Your BI tool should allow for data exploration with an intuitive interface that assists users at all levels of technical knowledge to gain insights independently.